mcgarrdg/UMLGenerator/README.md

 If more patterns were wished to be added, the user would add a pattern to the ArrayList within DesignParser which is then passed to UMLGraph.
 UMLClasses now store a list of patterns that they implement, which allows a user to see which patterns a class may help implement.

+Milestone 5:
+Very few modifications to the pre-existing classes were made as the design from previous milestones made adding new pattern detectors require minimal work.
+Modifications to the existing structure include:
+1) Slight reordering of UMLGraph code to allow Pattern Detectors to interact with arrows.
+2) A new field label, with getter and setter methods to allow additions of labels to arrows.
+3) Fixes to logic of the removal of "redundant" arrows.
+New additions to the project in this milestone are the two new PatternDetectors, which implement IPatternDetector from Milestone 4.
+These pattern detectors are DecoratorPatternDetector and AdapterPatternDetector which identify the Decorator and Adapter patterns respectively.

 Who did what: